ViaVersion/ViaBackwards/README.md

 After cloning this repository, build the project with Gradle by running `./gradlew build` and take the created jar out of the `build/libs` directory.

+You need JDK 17 or newer to build ViaBackwards.

 License
 -
 This project is licensed under the [GNU General Public License Version 3](LICENSE).